 Such questions are critical.
 Conventional wireless networks often suffer from "dead zones," where no signal is available, and Wi-Fi systems at exhibitors' booths often interfere with in-house network Wi-Fi.

-High-performance wireless systems solve the capacity and coverage issues of traditional Wi-Fi by using multiple radios per access point and multiple directional antennas per cable drop.
+High-Performance Wi-Fi High-performance wireless systems solve the capacity and coverage issues of traditional Wi-Fi by using multiple radios per access point and multiple directional antennas per cable drop.
 This "distributed architecture," as it is known, provides greater bandwidth and supports more devices than conventional Wi-Fi systems, thus providing greater coverage and eliminating dead zones and interference.
 It allows attendees to sign on from anywhere and to roam seamlessly.
-Drawing A Crowd

 Dynamic wayfinding.
 This GPS-like application can provide guests with location information and directions to other parts of the site.
 By clicking the "Wayfinding" button on the property's portal page, users can find out where they are, look at maps to determine where they want to go, find the shortest route to a given location and more.
 Trade show attendees can find vendors on the exhibit floor or get directions to a conference room.